MicrosoftDocs/dynamics-365-fraud-protection/content/compliance-and-security.md

 ### Business continuity and disaster recovery

+#### Does the application or service enable unstructured data to be exported in bulk in a non-proprietary format, such as CSV?
+In the product, the General Data Protection Regulation (GDPR) experience lets users export data under the guidelines that are described in the section about data subject rights in the [Compliance documentation](./security-compliance.md).
+#### Does the unstructured data retain security access control lists (ACLs)?
+No. For more information, see the GDPR documentation that is listed in [Honor data subject requests](./security-compliance.md#honor-data-subject-requests).
+#### Does the application or service enable databases to be exported in bulk in a non-proprietary format?
+No.
+#### Provide a documented backup policy.
+A multi-region data replication and resiliency strategy is in place.
+For more information about the backup and restore capability, see [Online backup and on-demand data restore in Azure Cosmos DB](/azure/cosmos-db/online-backup-and-restore).
+#### Does the application or service have a documented disaster recovery plan?
+For more information about the Microsoft enterprise business continuity management (EBCM) plan, see the [Enterprise Business Continuity Management Program white paper](https://go.microsoft.com/fwlink/?linkid=2121521).
+(Sign-in is required.)

 | Question | Response |
 |----------|----------|
 | Does the application or service enable unstructured data to be exported in bulk in a non-proprietary format, such as CSV? | In the product, the General Data Protection Regulation (GDPR) experience lets users export data under the guidelines that are described in the section about data subject rights in the [Compliance documentation](./security-compliance.md). |